dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

     }
     ```

-4. Add a `dependencies` setting to the `rust_deps_backend` .
+- #### Step 4:  Add a `dependencies` setting to the `rust_deps_backend`.

     The `dependencies` setting enables you to import functions from one canisters for use in another canister.
-For this tutorial, we want to import a function from the `multiply_deps` canister—written in Motoko—and use it from the `rust_deps` canister written in Rust.
+For this guide, we want to import a function from the `multiply_deps` canister—written in Motoko—and use it from the `rust_deps` canister written in Rust.
 Then the `rust_deps_backend` field will look like:

     ``` json
     "rust_deps_backend": {